 Given that the GST tax is in addition to any gift or estate tax that may be due, the GST tax essentially results in a doubling of the transfer tax liability.
 This is generally prohibitive!
 The end result is that the GST tax is generally to be avoided and all transfers subject to the tax should be limited to those that can be protected from having to pay the tax by use of the GST Tax Exemption.

 Review Exercise

 The following chart shows the family tree of Sam and Sarah Parker.
 Their son, Jack, plans to make a number of transfers.
-Based on this chart, indicate if the following are skip or non-skip persons for those transfers.